 19. The Law of Inverse Squares. - Coulomb proved, by means of the Torsion Balance, that the force exerted between two small electrified bodies varies inversely as the square of the distance between them when the distance is varied.
-Thus, suppose two small electrified bodies 1 inch apart repel one another with a certain force, at a distance of 2 inches the force will be found to be only one quarter as great as the force at 1 inch: and at 10 inches it will be only $\frac{1}{100}$ part as great as This law is proved by the following exat 1 inch. periment with the torsion balance.
+Thus, suppose two small electrified bodies 1 inch apart repel one another with a certain force, at a distance of 2 inches the force will be found to be only one quarter as great as the force at 1 inch; and at 10 inches it will be only 100 part as great as at 1 inch.
+This law is proved by the following experiment with the torsion balance.
 The two scales were adjusted to 0°, and a certain charge was then imparted to the balls.
-The ball n was repelled round to a distance of 36°.
-The twist on the wire between its upper and lower ends was also 36°, or the force tending to repel was thirty-six times as great as the force required to twist the wire by 1°.
+The ball n was repelled round to a distance The twist on the wire between its upper and lower ends was also 36°, or the force tending to repel was thirty-six times as great as the force required to twist the wire by 1°.
 The torsion-head was now turned round so as to twist the thread at the top and force the ball n nearer to m, and was turned round until the distance between n and m was halved.
-To bring down this distance from $36^{\circ}$ to $18^{\circ}$ , it was found needful to twist the torsion-head through $126^{\circ}$ .
-The total twist between the upper and lower ends of the wire was now $126^{\circ} + 18^{\circ}$ , or $144^{\circ}$ ; and the force was 144 times as great as that force which would twist the wire $1^{\circ}$ .
+To bring down this distance from 36° to 18°, it was found needful to twist the torsion-head through 126°.
+The total twist between the upper and lower ends of the wire was now $126^{\circ} + 18^{\circ}$, or 144° ; and the force was 144 times as great as that force which would twist the wire 1°.
 But 144 is four times as great as 36; hence we see that while the distance had been reduced to one half, the force between the balls had become four times as great.
-Had we reduced the distance to one quarter, or $9^{\circ}$ , the total torsion would have been found to be $576^{\circ}$ , or sixteen times as great; proving the force to vary inversely as the square of the distance.
+Had we reduced the distance to one quarter, or 9° , the total torsion would have been found to be 576° , or sixteen times as great; proving the force to vary inversely as the square of the distance.